RayBB/openlibrary-docs/Testing-&-Staging-environments.md

 To determine what PR is conflicting, find the block for your PR in the Jenkins dashboard for the PR Deploy:

+1. Select the "ol-dev1-deploy (internal)" step
-1. Select the "Build dev-merged" step
+2. Select the "Build dev-merged" step
-2. Expand the `git checkout` block
+3. Expand the `git checkout` block

 ![f](https://github.com/internetarchive/openlibrary/wiki/images/Screenshot%202021-09-28%20123145.jpg)

-3. Find your PR (`ctrl-f` for the PR number, or for `CONFLICT`)
+4. Find your PR (`ctrl-f` for the PR number, or for `CONFLICT`)

 ```
 origin pull/5644/head